Beware of the Dog (Millennium): Plot

 The next day, Black finds a group of obelisks in the woods.
 He is about to examine one when Beebe appears, chased by dogs.
-The Old Man also arrives, and Black asks him to call off his dogs.
-The Old Man denies the dogs are his, but they retreat regardless.
+The elderly man also arrives, and Black asks him to call off the dogs.
+The man denies the dogs are his, but they retreat regardless.
 Black then sees that the obelisks all bear an ouroboros, the symbol of the Millennium Group.
-He visits the Old Man's home, where the two speak about the Group and its symbolism, and the coming millennium.
-The Old Man then brings Black to a clearing full of the wild dogs, where the latter realizes they are embodiments of the evil in the world.
+He visits the man's home, where the two speak about the Group and the coming millennium.

+The man then brings Black to a clearing full of the wild dogs, where the latter realizes they are embodiments of the evil in the world.
 He approaches them, and stands his ground, being struck by several visions as he does so.
-The Old Man then explains that the world's balance between good and evil is being lost as the millennium approaches, and that Beebe's home, built on sacred ground, is one of the many small things upsetting this balance.

-Black rushes to Beebe's home, knowing the dogs will attack it.
+The man explains that the world's balance between good and evil is being lost as the millennium approaches, and that Beebe's house, built on sacred ground, is one of the many small things upsetting this balance.
+Black rushes to the house, knowing the dogs will attack it.
 Beebe refuses to leave, but the house has been surrounded by five dogs; as they are killed they are seemingly endlessly replaced by others.
-The Old Man arrives, and insists the only way to rid the town of the dogs is burn down Beebe's house, which the trio do before fleeing.
+The man arrives and insists the only way to rid the town of the dogs is burn down the house, which the trio do before fleeing.
 Back home in Seattle, Black refuses to sell his own home, telling his wife that they will move back into it together when their problems are resolved.